 Want an affordable gaming PC that can run all the latest games without breaking the bank?
 Then this article contains just the thing you are looking for.

-But you don’t have to endure that daunting experience because in this article I am going to provide information on cheap prebuilt PCs that can be bought right off the shelf.
+But you don’t have to endure that daunting experience because, in this article, I am going to provide information on the best and cheap gaming PCs under $500 that can be bought right off the shelf.

-This fully-fledged article regarding best gaming PCs under 500$ is going to cover the following:
+This article is going to cover the following:

-- 11 Best prebuilt gaming PCs under $500 available in the market
+- 5 Best prebuilt gaming PCs you can buy for under $500

-- Buyer’s guide on how to pick the best gaming PC for your need
+- The buying guide on how to pick the best gaming PC under $500 for your need

 - Games that you can expect to play on a $500 gaming PC